CRANE-toolbox/covid-racism-tracker/README.md

 Awesome, a little bit easier but still requires the above setup.
 In place of actually changing visual components, you're going to change the data or variables in the `src/resources/data.ts` file.
 Otherwise, follow the above directions.

+## Words, how do I add words?

+Well uh, I had not gotten this far.
+I'd recommend storing the text in variables similar to the way it is done for the graphs.
+Then dropping it directly into some styled `<div>` in `App.tsx`.
+You can also break it out further or built a react component to reuse if there is something you want for each text block etc.

 ---
 his project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).